autoload/creative-guild-test/README.md

 ## Technology Selection
-- The back-end framework specifies Laravel.
+- The back-end framework specifies Laravel
-- Separate the front end, consider fetching data, rendering data, and data binding to decide to use Vue.
+- Separate the front end, consider fetching data, rendering data, and data binding to decide to use Vue
-- The cloud server chooses AWS ES2, the Ubuntu system.
+- The cloud server chooses AWS ES2, the Ubuntu system
 - Select Nginx for WEB server.
-The front and back ends are separated, with high concurrency.
+The front and back ends are separated, with high concurrency
 - Data needs to be stored.
-Use MySQL database.
+Use MySQL database
-- Cache alternate configuration, choose Redis.
+- Cache alternate configuration, choose Redis
 - Deploy and build tools, choose Docker, Docker compose.
-Container technology is quickly built.
+Container technology is quickly built
-- Version control tool, choose Git.
+- Version control tool, choose Git

 ## Development Process
 1. Development environment setup
 2. Database design
-3. Establish a corresponding background to facilitate the management of debugging data.
-(Not required)
+3. Establish a corresponding background to facilitate the management of debugging data (Not required)
-4. Back-end development, creating RESTful API.
+4. Back-end development, creating RESTful API
-5. Front-end page style construction.
+5. Front-end page style construction
-6. The front end calls the rendering page asynchronously.
+6. The front end calls the rendering page asynchronously
 7. Project deployment